abhishekpanisetty/Maximizing-Security-in-Credit-Card-Transactions-with-AI-Powered-Fraud-Detection/README.md

-# Credit-Card-Transaction-Fraud-Detection-Supervised-Learning-Imbalanced-Dataset
+# Maximizing-Security-in-Credit-Card-Transactions-with-AI-Powered-Fraud-Detection

 # INTRODUCTION

-This Project was from my one of the classes from USC Marshall School of Business, DSO 562 - Fraud Analytics.
-Credit card fraud is a burden for organizations across the globe.
-United States is the most credit card fraud prone country in the world.
-According to Federal Trade Commission’s (FTC), instances of credit card fraud in the US increased by 44.6% from 271,927 in 2019 to 393,207 in 2020 which resulted in a loss of approximately 3.3 billion dollars.
-Credit card fraud also accounted for 393,207 of the nearly 1.4 million (~28.08%) reports of identity thefts in 2020.
-Through this report, our goal was to build and highlight efficient model to predict fraud.
+The United States holds the unfortunate distinction of being the most susceptible country to credit card fraud globally.
+According to the Federal Trade Commission (FTC), instances of credit card fraud in the US surged by 44.6% from 271,927 cases in 2019 to 393,207 cases in 2020, leading to an approximate loss of $3.3 billion.
+Credit card fraud incidents also constituted a significant portion, accounting for 393,207 out of nearly 1.4 million (approximately 28.08%) reported cases of identity theft in 2020.
+In response, this report aims to develop and emphasize the efficiency of a predictive model for fraud detection.

 # DATASET DESCRIPTION

-Dataset Name- Card Transaction Data
+- Dataset Name: Card Transaction Data
-Dataset Description – Dataset contains information on the actual credit card purchases from a US government organization.
-It provides information on Credit Card, Merchant, Date, and Amount involved in each transaction.
-Moreover, it also contains a column called fraud label which tells us whether the transaction is fraudulent or not.
+- Dataset Description: The dataset contains information regarding actual credit card transactions from a US government organization.
+It furnishes details about each transaction, including credit card information, merchant details, transaction date, transaction amount, and a "fraud label" column indicating the fraudulent or legitimate nature of each transaction.

-Total Fields – 10
+- Total Fields: 10
- ,Total Records – 96,753
+- Total Records: 96,753
- ,Time Period - 1st January 2006 – 31st December 2006
+- Time Period: January 1, 2010, to December 31, 2010

 # SUMMARY

-A comprehensive analysis of credit card transaction fraud cases was performed.
-First, we performed exploratory data analysis to explore important fields and understand the distribution of the data.
-This was followed by data cleaning, outlier removals and missing value imputation.
-Then, over 1000 candidate variables were created and feature selection was performed (filter and wrapper methods) to pick the best variables.
-The variables were used across several models: logistic regression, boosted trees, random forest, and neural networks.
-Our best model to predict fraud was Gradient boosting which resulted in an 81.4% FDR at 3% for the testing dataset and a 56.4% FDR at 3% for the OOT dataset.
+We conducted a comprehensive analysis of credit card transaction fraud cases.
+Our approach began with an exploratory data analysis to gain insights into critical fields and understand data distribution.
+Subsequently, we performed data cleaning, addressed outliers, and handled missing values.
+Over 1000 candidate variables were generated, and we employed feature selection techniques, including filter and wrapper methods, to identify the most relevant variables.

+We applied these variables in various machine learning models, including logistic regression, boosted trees, random forest, and neural networks.
+Our top-performing model for fraud prediction was Light Gradient Boosting, which achieved an 85% False Discovery Rate (FDR) at a 3% false positive rate for the testing dataset and a 56.4% FDR at a 3% false positive rate for the out-of-time (OOT) dataset.
-# REPOSITORY DESCRIPTION

-The repository containts the Credit Card Transaction Dataset, the indvidual python notebooks with different processes and the final project report which gives an insight into the data quality report along with the whole process covered in this project.